-Realize a much bigger opporunity for what I could build with this creator.
+Realize a much bigger opportunity for what I could build with this creator.
 Suggest it, he's 100% in.
 Start researching the podcast hosting space to see if I can do something interesting :)

 My cofounder went viral for a hackathon project.
 Opportunity was huge and much closer to his dream, so I told him to go for it, and started hiring for the first time in my life.

 After almost 3 months of grueling paperwork and migration, finally get paid for ThumbnailTest.
-By the end, sitting near $16-20k MRR, sold for low 6-figures.
+By the end, sold for low-mid 6-figures.
 YouTube is planning A/B testing themselves, and I don't want to fight that fight anymore.
 Yet, selling this is still my greatest regret - I've felt lost since, and don't really have "life-changing" money to show for it.
 Feels weird that friends at $5k MRR sold for similar prices.
 Feel dumb.
 But it's time to move on.

 Finally, a year later, convince a creator to launch products with me.
 Flew out to london with a new cofounder for a month to work with them.
 Decided the product idea wasn't good enough, but we should all build something else together.
 The opportunity is just too big.